234–560 hours.

 No database server to provision.
 No IT project.
 No dedicated hardware required — it runs on whatever you have.
 Connect to the network, open a browser.
 Designed to go live in an afternoon, not months.

 4,000 facilities.
-Nearly all of them manual.
+Many of them manual.

 There are approximately 4,000 Mail Service Provider facilities in the United States that process mail using presort software and mail.dat files.